A Tight-binding Approach for Computing Subwavelength Guided Modes in Crystals with Line Defects: Problem setting and preliminaries

 The proof of \Cref{thm:ExpConv} relies on the key estimate provided by \Cref{lem:SimpleForm_estimate}.
-We first establish some fundamental properties of the entries of the full capacitance matrix $\mathfrak{C}$, which follow from the maximum principle and Hopf's lemma. \begin{proposition} The entries of the full capacitance matrix $\mathfrak{C}$ satisfy the following properties: \begin{itemize} \item[(1)] For $ (p,q)\neq(m,n) $,
+We first establish some fundamental properties of the elements of the full capacitance matrix $\mathfrak{C}$, which follow from the maximum principle and Hopf's lemma. \begin{proposition} The elements of the full capacitance matrix $\mathfrak{C}$ satisfy the following properties: \begin{itemize} \item[(1)] For $ (p,q)\neq(m,n) $,

 \item[(2)] For any $ (p,q)\in \mathbb{Z}^2 $,

 Moreover, the following holds:

 if the series on the right-hand side is summable. \end{itemize} \end{proposition}